Animalympics: Plot

 There are even cases of players attempting to cheat in the games, only to end up losing disgracefully while their honorable opponents take home the victory.
-At the start of the soccer game, the New York Ratpack, led by Rizzo the "Whiz," uses underhanded maneuvers to win, yet they are overpowered by the European All-Stars Hounds, led by Rolf Shmecker, whose experience brings home the win.
+At the start of the soccer game, the New York Ratpack, led by Rizzo the "Whiz", uses underhanded maneuvers to win, yet they are overpowered by the European All-Stars Hounds, led by Rolf Shmecker, whose experience brings home the win.
 During the ice hockey game, the Eurasian Longhorns have rigged the entire ice rink with explosives in order to take out their rivals, the North American Kodiaks, led by their coach Bear McLane.
 Yet in spite of the foul play, the Kodiaks still emerge victorious due to the efforts of their star player Guy Lafluke.
 In the swimming event for the 100-meter freestyle lap, the largest swimmer, Ono Nono, tries to eliminate the entire competition with a tidal wave to ensure no one else wins; yet he is defeated by the young surfer Dean Wilson, who uses his own tail as a surfboard to ride the wave to the finish line first.
 In the boxing match, vicious brawler Janos Brushteckel is known for overpowering his opponents with excessive force, yet aspiring boxer Joey Gongolong manages to outmaneuver him with clever strategy and an out-boxer style to wear him down and ultimately deliver the winning blow.
-In the fencing match, Count Maurice Boar-Deaux uses underhanded tactics to take out all other fencers, only to be outsmarted by The Contessa, whose graceful moves and style help her adapt to the Count’s actions and ultimately overcome him, avenging all the players he wronged.
+In the fencing match, Count Maurice Boar-Deaux uses underhanded tactics to take out all other fencers, only to be outdone by The Contessa, whose graceful moves and style help her adapt to the Count's actions and ultimately overcome him, avenging all the players he wronged.

 A minor story features an alligator named Bolt Jenkins.
 He was "born as a handbag" and told that he would never walk again.
 A song during his story reveals that he lives in the sewers.
 After seeing a frog named Boris Amphibiensky break the world record for the high jump, Jenkins has an epiphany and becomes determined to break the record.
 Jenkins goes on to set world records in the high jump, the pole vault, and later the 100-meter dash.
-Jenkins sacrifices his gold medal in the 100-meter dash to an African competitor and favorite whom Jenkins considers to be his superior.
+Jenkins sacrifices his gold medal in the 100-meter dash to an African competitor named Kip Ngongo and favorite whom Jenkins considers to be his superior.

-The film spoofs real-life sports personalities like Howard Cosell and Muhammad Ali.